azs06/azs06/README.md

 ### A little more about me...

+Results-driven Senior Software Engineer with 10+ years of experience designing and developing high-performance applications.
+Adept at leading teams, architecting scalable solutions, and mentoring developers.
+Passionate about open-source contributions, performance optimization, and accessibility.

 ```javascript
 const soikat = {
   code: ['Javascript', 'Typescript', 'PHP', 'HTML', 'CSS', 'Python', 'Java', 'Go'],